roboticslab-uc3m/teo-developer-manual/assets/teo-dynamic-information.md

 ### RightAxialWrist

-Mass = 631.49 grams
+Mass = 631.49 g

-Volume = 40919.54 cubic millimeters
+Volume = 40919.54 mm³

-Principal axes of inertia and principal moments of inertia: ( grams *  square millimeters ) Taken at the center of mass.
+Principal axes of inertia and principal moments of inertia: ( g *  mm² ) Taken at the center of mass.

 	Ix = (-0.03,  0.04,  1.00)   	Px = 326150.78